-This is an article that I wanted to write for a looong time, but never got the chance.
+This is an article that I wanted to write for a looong time, but never got the chance to.
 Today is finally the big day and I’m going to share with you some details about living in a Romanian village and our hands on experience on this matter.

-At the middle of 2012, we have purchased a Romanian village house in a small village just 35 kilometers (22 miles) away from our city.
-I was surfing the internet and stumbled upon this add from a person selling this house and a lot of land for just 5,000 Euros (about 6,200 USD).
+Sometime in 2012, we have purchased an old house in a small village here in Romania, just 35 kilometers (22 miles) away from our city.
+I was surfing the internet and stumbled upon this add from a person selling the house and a lot of land for just 5,000 Euros (about 6,200 USD).

-It seemed too good to be true, so we hurried to get it, it was a sweet deal.
+It seemed too good to be true, so we hurried to check it out and we bought it soon after as it was a really sweet deal.
 Funny enough, when we bought the house we didn’t even own a car, so it was pretty much impossible for us to get there, but we were in no hurry.
-We just had to take advantage of the great deal and wait for the right time.
+We knew we were going to buy a car so we just had to take advantage of the great deal.

-Now, looking back, it wasn’t exactly a super hot deal.
-The house and its yard are on just 900 square meters (about 9,700 sq. feet) which is not an awful lot by village houses standards.
+Now, looking back, it wasn’t exactly a super hot deal, as we first thought.
+The house and its yard are on just 900 square meters of land (about 9,700 sq. feet) which is not an awful lot by village house standards.
 We also got 5,000 square meters (1.2 acres) of land – but it’s far away from home, on some hills, so we will probably never put that to good use.

-Even more, I kept checking the market and every now and then a 5,000 Euros village house pops up, while many others, most of them in a better conditions, can be had on anything between 5 to 10 thousand Euros.
-So yes, if you want a village house in Romania, it can be that cheap!
+Even more, I kept checking the market and every now and then a 5,000 Euros village house pops up, so it’s not uncommon to find such an impressive price.
+Also, other houses in similar villages, but most of them in a better condition, can be purchased for anything between 5 to 10 thousand Euros, while 20,000 Euros gives you a pretty nice house in village here.
+So yes, they are indeed cheap!

 Doesn’t really look like a dream house, right?
-Well, we are always able to see the potential, as we did when we bought a horrible apartment and managed to turn it into our dream home here in Romania.
-Here’s how things stand:
+Well, we are always able to see the potential, as we did when we bought our Romanian apartment and managed to turn it into our dream home.

 – It has two small rooms and a small hallway.
 We don’t plan to live there, so it should be enough.